bouboudev/backtobasics/HTML_CSS/flip card/README.md

 <img alt="Night Coding" width="800px" src="images/screenshot.png" align="center"/>
 <br />
 <br />

-The goal of the project was to create a gallery with clip path.
+The goal of the project was to create a card that spins when the mouse hovers over it.